-USC's efforts represent a proof of concept for extending BIM to operations.
-The first stage is complete, with several staff using the integrated solution for their day-to-day work.
+"Our efforts represent a proof of concept for extending BIM to operations.
+The first stage is complete, with seven or eight staff using the integrated solution for their day-to-day work," reports Delgado.
 In the coming months and years, USC has aggressive plans for BIM-enabled operations.
-USC's current implementation has proven that it can successfully transition data and models from design and construction to operations.
-Now it's time to measure the ROI, and put plans in place to make the process repeatable and affordable.
+"Our current implementation has proven that we can successfully transition data and models from design and construction to operations," says Welsh.
+"Now it's time to measure the ROI, and put plans in place to make the process repeatable and affordable."